KProskuryakov/Portfolio/readme.md

 As I acquire more skill, this will be updated to reflect what I've learned.

 ## Current goals
-* Figure out how to debug browser code in VSCode.
+* Figure out how to debug browser code in VSCode
 * Update lasergame to be more user friendly

 ## Lasergame